Locations:

 Can a Tarlov cyst be prevented?

 There’s no known way to prevent Tarlov cysts, as the cause isn’t well understood.
-You can take steps to protect yourself from physical injury to reduce your risk.
+You can take steps to protect yourself from physical injury to help reduce your risk.

 Outlook / Prognosis